 Call-up will be at -3 minutes.
 Clear and check boxes for SI cards will be located in the call-up area.
 Loose control descriptions will be available in the start boxes.
 Competitors will punch the start and then take their maps.
 It is the responsibility of each competitor to ensure that they have cleared their SI card, that they punch the start and that they check they have taken the correct map.

 You must punch the finish to record your finish time.
-If you have a SIAC card you need only bring your card close enough to the finish box to register your finish time, as with the course controls.
 You must download and return any rented or borrowed SI cards.

 Parking, Start, Finish and Registration are close to one another so no clothing transfer will be provided.